eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

   });
 {% endhighlight %}

-The `buildSpec!` acts like the `wire!` plugin during a build, but otherwise it just resolved with the raw spec object.
+Our ne `buildSpec!` plugin acts like the `wire!` plugin during an r.js optimizer build, but otherwise it simply resolves with the raw spec object.

 With a simple modification to my AnimationModule, I can fix my build-dependency issue: